-Most of these What is the Future of Design Be articles tend to say the same things: More digital, more dynamic, artificial intelligence, blah blah, empowerment.
+Most of these What is the Future of Design articles tend to say the same things: More digital, more dynamic, artificial intelligence, blah blah, empowerment.

-Everyone is a designer in their own right.
+We increasingly work with larger decision-making teams, in-house designers, and generally creative people.
+People who have heard of branding.
+They care more about the aesthetics/design/personalization of their own world.
+These people are designers in their own right.
 Creating the perfect Instagram photo.
 Making videos on Snapchat.
-Creating Squarespace websites.
-Easy-to-use versions of the professional tools I use daily are everywhere.
+Launching Squarespace websites.
+Easy-to-use versions of the professional tools I use daily are popping up everywhere.
 I tell you that because it changes the conversations I have with our clients today.
 They want to be involved.
 Included in the design process.
 No longer can I fly back to my desk and design in the dark.
 Revealing my creations to a standing ovation.
 The process requires way more collaboration.
 Honesty and vulnerability.

 Because of the democratization of creativity and craftsmanship, the agency’s role is changing.